Quantum dynamical signatures of non-Hermitian boundary modes: The model

+Including the sublattice dissipation ($\eta_0 \ne 0$), we find analytical expressions of Liouvillian separation gap in three distinct regions: \begin{widetext}

+\end{widetext} Taking the limit $\eta_0 \to 0$ in each region, one recovers our earlier result in \Cref{eq:d0}.
+It is useful to check the validity of \Cref{eq:dbu} in all three regions by comparing it with exact solutions calculated at a finite system size.
+In \Cref{fig:gap}, we locate the minimum of bulk real rapidity spectrum (green) by measuring half of bulk Liouvillian gap: $\Delta_\text{bulk}/2 = (\Delta_s + \Delta_{\text{boundary}})/2 = \Delta_s/2 + \beta_0$, directly from \Cref{eq:dbu}.
+Our analytical solution for large system size $N$ (green) agrees well with finite-size results at $N=46$ (blue).

-We are now ready to examine in each parameter region of \Cref{eq:dbu} whether a positive $\Delta_s$ can be achieved by adding sublattice dissipation $\eta_0$.
+Starting from \Cref{eq:dbu}, we are ready to examine in each parameter region whether a positive $\Delta_s$ can be achieved by tuning sublattice dissipation $\eta_0$.
 If successful, NH boundary mode will be dynamically selected during relaxations.

-It is noted that the critical points at phase transitions should be first excluded from the gap analysis:

-It is when the bulk and boundary eigenmodes become degenerate, thus $\Delta_s$ is no longer well-defined.
-We will later recover the asymptotic behavior of $\Delta_s \to 0$ when approaching critical points.
+Critical points in \Cref{eq:pt} require special treatment, at which bulk and boundary eigenmodes become degenerate.
+For simplicity, we choose to first exclude them in the general analysis of $\Delta_s (\eta_0)$.
+Later, we recover the asymptotic behavior of $\Delta_s$ when approaching these critical points.